-FNST 271-3 Métis Studies Level 3: Métis Communities in Town and Country In this course we look at the variety of Métis communities located in both rural and urban areas.
+FNST 271-3 Métis Studies Level 3: Métis Communities in

+Town and Country In this course we look at the variety of Métis communities located in both rural and urban areas.
+We will examine communities located in both rural and urban areas.
 We will examine more specifically the manner in which these communities are formed, and the challenges that they face.
 Our focus is on contemporary social and political issues.